 - Contribute.
 Help foster the growth of this community and the value it provides to all by actively participating when you can make a positive contribution to a conversation.

 - Stay professional.
-All defamatory, abusive, profane, threatening, offensive, libelous, slanderous, and illegal materials and content are strictly prohibited.
+All comments and materials shared in the Collaborative are subject to libel, slander, and antitrust laws.
 Do not share information that you know or suspect may be false, misleading, or outdated, and do not spam in the community.
+Communication among members of the Collaborative should not be used to establish industry pricing, features, or functionality or in any way reduce competition in the marketplace.
 Posting the same content repeatedly or in multiple forums is considered spamming.
 Spam may be removed by the Collaborative’s administrators.

 - Protect access to the Collaborative.
 Keep your user ID and password confidential and do not allow any third party to access or use the site on your behalf.